anfego22/P6udacity/README.md

 When I first did it, it wasn't very clear what the visualization was about, so I added some text with a brief explanation of the dataset.
 The problem was that with the single coloplett map, I couldn't show a clear finding of the data to the viewer.

-The idea was to let people interact with the buttons to understand how homicides are distribute across districts in Bogota and depending of the day and hour of the week.
-I wanted to have a visualization with litle or no text, I wanted the map to be self explained so no need to the viewer to read lots of text.
+I tried to make an animation, showing the days and hours when the city had more homicides, however the animation wasn't that good to remind the viewer which places and hours had more homicides in the sample.

+Finally I did an animation showing how homicides were distributed across the day of the week and the hour.
+I also added a bar graph showing were and when most of the homicides occur in the sample.

 # Feedback